jmyounker/jtools/README.md

 ```

 The `jpar` command runs a program once for each JSON object in the input.
 It
 The `-i` option supplies a pattern for the programs standard input.
-The
+The process's
-process's standard in (generated), standard out, standard error, and return
+standard in (generated), standard out, standard error, and return code are
-code are recorded in the resulting json objects.
+recorded in the resulting json objects.

 You can then use the tools of your choice (such as `jq` in the example above
 to manipulate the output.)

+If the pattern `-i` template is not suppied and `.stdout` is defined in the input
+dictionary then it stdout from there.
+This allows you to easily chain together
+batches of commands.

 Template System